Depeche Mode keyboardist Andy Fletcher dies

 - Published

-Depeche Mode keyboardist Andy Fletcher has died, the band has announced in a statement on social media.
+Depeche Mode keyboardist Andy Fletcher has died, the band has announced.

 The band said they were "shocked and filled with overwhelming sadness with the untimely passing of our dear friend, family member, and bandmate".